Stalag XX-A: History

 In September 1939 some of the forts were used as POW camps for Polish prisoners, specifically those captured after the surrender of the Polish fort at Westerplatte at the mouth of the river Vistula and on the Hel Peninsula.
 In June 1940 additional forts were added to the camp to accommodate British soldiers.
 The first to arrive were 403 men from the Allied campaign in Norway.
 Later, about 4,500 arrived from Dunkirk and subsequently from the British 51st (Highland) Infantry Division captured at Saint-Valery-en-Caux.
 In 1941 and 1942 Soviet prisoners arrived.
 At the peak there were about 10,000 prisoners at the camp.
 However, many of them were located in sub-camps.
 The camp was expanded by building additional wooden barracks.

 The POWs in the camp were often weakened, exhausted, and various diseases were prevalent, including dysentery, diphtheria, tuberculosis, peptic ulcer disease, etc. Many suffered from depression and had mental breakdowns, and there was a case of suicide.
-Australian prisoner of war Walter Edward Smith recalled random extrajudicial executions of Polish prisoners of war carried out by the Germans.
+Australian prisoner of war Walter Edward Smith recalled random extrajudicial executions of Polish prisoners of war carried out by the Germans (see German atrocities committed against Polish prisoners of war).
 Many POWs died in the camp.
 A hospital was located in Fort XIV, which was operated by the British Sanitary Corps.

 The Polish resistance movement facilitated escapes of British POWs from the camp, subsequently sheltering them in Bydgoszcz, and transporting them through Gdynia to neutral Sweden.

 The camp was liberated on 1 February 1945 by the Soviet Army.